STUDY IN REGIONAL VICTORIA - SHEPPARTON - GOULBURN VALLEY

 Enrolment Fee: $AUD250 (non-refundable)

-For more information refer to detailed fee and refund information
+For more information, refer to the detailed fee and refund information

 The AHC50324 Diploma in Production Horticulture equips learners with advanced skills and knowledge to manage and improve horticultural production systems.
 This nationally recognised qualification prepares you for supervisory and managerial roles in the horticulture industry.
 You will learn to develop production plans, diagnose plant health problems, manage staff and workplace safety, and implement quality assurance programs.
 The course blends technical horticultural expertise with business management principles.
 It is ideal for those aspiring to become farm managers, crop managers, or specialist consultants.
 Training is delivered through a mix of practical and theoretical learning tailored to industry needs.